Louis Charles, Count of Eu: Life

 Born at his parents' château de Sceaux near Versailles on 15 October 1701, he was the youngest son of Louis Auguste de Bourbon, Duke of Maine, and his wife, Anne Louise Bénédicte de Bourbon.

 He grew up with his elder brother, Louis Auguste de Bourbon, Prince of Dombes and his younger sister Louise Françoise de Bourbon (1707–1743), known as Mademoiselle du Maine.

 A de Vallière 24-pounder gun bearing the inscription "Louis Charles de Bourbon, comte d'Eu, duc d'Aumale".

 Like his siblings he remained unmarried and childless all his life.
 On his father's death in 1736 he gained the title of Duke of Aumale.
-He was also made Grand Master of the Artillery. a post that his father had also held.
+He was also made Grand Master of Artillery. a post that his father had also held.

-His elder brother was their father's main heir, but when he was killed in a duel in 1755 Louis Charles inherited his brother's estate.
-He was given his brother's governorship of Languedoc and inherited his brother's many châteaux.
+His elder brother was their father's main heir, but after he died in 1755, Louis Charles inherited his estate.
+He was given his brother's governorship of Languedoc and inherited his many châteaux.

 Like his elder brother he was little seen at court and preferred to hunt on his estate of the Château d'Anet.

 In March 1762 he exchanged with Louis XV the principality of the Dombes for the dukedoms of Gisors and the estates of Gretz-Armainvilliers and Pontcarré.